Skip to main content

 • Syntax: column1:term OR column2:ANY(...)
 OR ...

-• Semantics: search across multiple columns; each column follows its own index/analyzer configuration
+• Semantics: Match across multiple columns within a single expression.
+Each column applies its own index/tokenizer configuration

 SELECT id, title FROM search_test_basic